JeanmarieAlder/publigoods-eval/README.md

 This web application is designed for user evaluation, allowing users to test two different ways of selecting an appointment time.
 The project is part of the Master course in User-Centered Design at the University of Fribourg.

-## Features

-- **Index Page:**
-  - Title: "Publigoods - User Evaluation"
-  - Introduction paragraph explaining the purpose of the evaluation.
-  - Optional name field for users.
-  - Button to start the quiz and redirect to `/instructions`.

-- **Instructions Page (`/instructions`):**
-  - Explanation of using Publigoods for lending and borrowing tools.
-  - User is asked to select the time 16:20 using the time picker.
-  - Button to start the time picker at `/timepicker/0`.

-- **Time Picker Page (`/timepicker/0`):**
-  - HTML table with two columns displaying hours and corresponding quarters.
-  - Buttons in the second column are initially invisible and disabled.
-  - Buttons become visible and enabled when a plain hour is clicked.
-  - Ability to select a quarter by clicking the corresponding button.
-  - Selected button is colored green, and green color is removed from other buttons if any was selected before.

-- **Thank You Page (`/thank_you`):**
-  - Displays a thank you message.
-  - Background image set to `thank_you.jpeg`.
-  - Text styled with black color, white border, and improved visual appearance.

-- **Quizz Page (`/quizz`):**
-  - A set of three placeholder questions with labels and input fields.
-  - Submit button that redirects to `/thank_you`.

 ## Usage